richardthorek/bungendorerfsorg2.0/public/Content/eventsContent.md

-If you would like us to attend your event, please get in touch through the contact form below.
+If you would like us to attend your event, please get in touch through the contact form above.